 In total, we've looked at two files in our Rails application tree.
 We looked at the controller, and we modified a template to display a page in the browser.
 These files live in standard locations in the Rails hierarchy: controllers go into app/controllers, and views go into subdirectories of app/views.
-You can see this structure in the following diagram.
+You can see this structure in the diagram shown on page 8.